nketiahshadrack/Semester_Project/README.md

 UEB3251622.
 IT B.
 PhoneBook Application.
-This programe can be run with "Embarcadero Dev C++ Version of 6.3".
+This programe can only be run with "Embarcadero Dev C++ Version of 6.3".